AdaCompNUS/despot/doc/cpp_model_doc/Tutorial on Using DESPOT with cpp model.md

 }
 ```

-To create a custom world, the user needs to implement the `InitializeWorld` function in the `Planner` class ([despot/plannerbase.h](../../include/despot/plannerbase.h)):
+To create a custom world, the user needs to implement the pure virtual functions in the `World` interface class (Listing 24) which DESPOT uses to connect with, initialize, read the state from, and send actions to the external system.
+After the custom `World` class is implemented, the user need to create an instance of the world and pass it to the planner inside the `InitializeWorld` function in the `Planner` class ([despot/plannerbase.h](../../include/despot/plannerbase.h)):
 ``` c++
 virtual World* InitializeWorld(std::string& world_type, DSPOMDP *model, option::Option* options)=0;
 ```